Eliah-Lakhin/lufo-website/src/articles/gameplay/interaction-model.md

   - Agent's general reputation.
   - Mutual interests.

 For NPC agents the process of one-to-one conversations are driven by the game engine.
-When the playable character participates in dialog with NPC agent there is a User Interface showing all social information gathered by the player in graphs, schemes and tables, and the dialog options that the player can try in conversations with the NPC agent to enrich certain items of the scheme.
+When the playable character participates in dialog with NPC agent there is a User Interface showing all social information collected by the player in graphs, schemes and tables, and the dialog options that the player can try in conversations with the NPC agent to enrich certain items of the scheme.
 The success of conversation between non-playable character and player-controlled character depends on the same metrics as between two NPCs, except emotional profiles congruence check.
 Checking of the congruence is a mini-game when the player should pass through the logically equal dialog options that have different emotional emphasis.
 Choosing the right emphasis, among other factors, leads the player to success in conversation.